intel/iot-js-api/api/ocf/client.md

 <a name="client-methods"></a>
 ## 4. Client methods
 <a name="create"></a>
 ##### 4.1.
-The `create(target, resource)` method
+The `create(resource, target)` method
-- Creates a remote resource on a given device.
-The device's [`oncreate`](./server.md/#oncreate) event handler takes care of dispatching the request to the resource that will handle creating the resource, and responds with the created resource, or with an error.
+- Creates a remote resource on a given device, and optionally specify a target resource that is supposed to create the new resource.
+The device's [`oncreate`](./server.md/#oncreate) event handler takes care of dispatching the request to the target resource that will handle creating the resource, and responds with the created resource, or with an error.
 - Returns a [`Promise`](./README.md/#promise) object which resolves with a [Resource](#resource) object.
-- The `target` argument is a [ResourceId](#resourceid) object that contains a device UUID and a resource path.
-It identifies the resource that is responsible for creating the requested resource.
+- The optional `target` argument is a [ResourceId](#resourceid) object that contains at least a device UUID and a resource path that identify the target resource responsible for creating the requested resource.
 - The `resource` argument is a [Resource](#resource) object.
 It should contain at least the following properties (other resource properties may also be specified).

 | Property       | Type   | Optional | Default value | Represents            |